 Common Advice: Eat mindfully, slow down and savor the flavors and textures.

 Sometimes I found myself in front of the TV eating out of the chip bag, sometimes I found myself standing at the fridge eating leftovers, sometimes I caught myself gulping down my meal faster than anyone at the table.
 But, no matter what eating circumstances, I did not make any judgements.
 I didn’t feel guilty or like a failure for not eating like I ‘should.’
 Eventually, I asked myself what would be more enjoyable, eating leftovers directly out of the fridge or eating a fresh veggie stir-fry I could whip up in a few minutes?
 I began to slow down and appreciate aromas and colors and textures of food because it made me feel good, not because I forced myself to ‘pay attention’ while I ate.

 Common Advice: Instead of snacking when you are bored, make a list of other things you can do like go for a walk, call friend, or take up a hobby.

-Nourishing Advice: My first thought when I read the above advice is ‘Yeah, right!”
+Common Sense: My first thought when I read the above advice is ‘Yeah, right!”
 If I could do something else besides eat, I wouldn’t be seeking help!
 I already know what I should do, the question is, HOW do I do it?

 This is not an easy thing to figure out.
-This is the crux of the issue- Why do I binge or overeat instead of doing something more fun and healthy?
+This is the crux of the issue- Why do I binge or overeat instead of doing something more fun and healthier?